 Lastly, pack the appropriate supplies for lighting your grill; however, if you forgot something, people are always willing and ready to help.

 3. Grill time varies.
 Depending on the type of meat you grill, the length of time can vary.
 Burgers cook up fast; however, thicker meats take longer.
 Start grilling the meat that will take the longest and then add additional meat as you pull meat off.
 Cooking chicken, burgers, and brats at the same time could be challenging.
 Unexpected flare-ups could overcook the rest of your meat.

 4. Drink plenty of water to avoid dehydration.
 Spending a day in the sun can lead to dehydration.
 Make the most out of your tailgating by alternating alcoholic drinks with water.

 5. Make sure you have plenty of sunscreen.

 6. Dispose of trash and hot coals in the appropriate containers.
 Accidentally placing trash in a container with hot coals could have devastating results, considering how tight cars are parked and the number of people there are.

 8. Designated meeting spot.
 Getting in or out of a professional sporting event can be chaotic.
 If you’re traveling with others, consider designating a meeting spot.
 This way if you’re separated, you have a plan in place for dealing with it.
 Trying to text or make a phone call in a mob of people isn’t the safest thing to do.

 9. Consider leaving the game a few minutes early.
 Depending on the score of the game, leaving early may not be an option.
 However, if your team is in the lead, it may be wise to leave the game a few minutes early.
 If you leave earlier, you’ll be able to navigate through the concourses and parking lots safely and easily.

 10. Select a designated driver.

-Do you have any safety tips you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any tips or information you’d like to share?
+I’d love to hear your thoughts!
+Please share them in the box below.